 The development of well designed places alongside our rivers, canals and docks can make a significant contribution to the success of the waterways and their ability to deliver more active, socially engaged and healthy places.

-You can find our suggested guiding principles and associated video (coming soon) on our creating successful waterside places page.
-Translate these principles into planning policy to support unlocking the potential of the waterways for place making.
+You can find our suggested guiding principles on our creating successful waterside places page.

 Example 1 - Wakefield Metropolitan District Development Policies Plan (adopted 2009)